KolmThomas/Weather_shopper/README.md

 **Setup**

-Make sure Visual Studio Code uses file association to use .env files in it's settings
+Visual Studio Code needs dotenv to use .env files:
 > npm install dotenv

-and make sure the .env file is filled with the following lines. :
+and make sure the .env file, in the root directory, is filled with the following lines. :

 >BASE_URL=
 >